Network Regression with Graph Laplacians: Data Applications

-Data used in our study were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\url{adni.loni.usc.edu}), where $n=404$ cognitively normal elderly subjects at ages ranging from 55.61 to 95.39 years old participated in the study; one rs-fMRI scan is randomly selected if multiple scans are available for a subject.
+Data used in our study were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (\url{adni.loni.usc.edu}), where $n=404$ cognitively normal elderly subjects with age ranging from 55.61 to 95.39 years participated in the study; one rs-fMRI scan is randomly selected if multiple scans are available for a subject.
 We used the automated anatomical labeling (AAL) atlas \citep{tzourio2002automated} to parcellate the whole brain into $90$ ROIs, with $45$ ROIs in each hemisphere.
 Details about the ROIs can be found in Appendix D. Preprocessing was carried out in MATLAB using the Statistical Parametric Mapping (SPM12, \url{www.fil.ion.ucl.ac.uk/spm}) and Resting-State fMRI Data Analysis Toolkit V1.8 (REST1.8, \url{http://restfmri.net/forum/?q=rest}).
-Briefly, this included the removal of any artifacts from head movement, correction for differences in image acquisition time between slices, normalization to the standard space, spatial smoothing, and temporal filtering (bandpass filtering of 0.01-0.1 Hz).
+Briefly, this included the removal of any artifacts from head movement, correction for differences in image acquisition time between slices, normalization to the standard space, spatial smoothing and temporal filtering (bandpass filtering of 0.01-0.1 Hz).
 The mean time course of the voxels within each ROI was then extracted for network construction.
 A PCC matrix was calculated for all time course pairs for each subject.
 These matrices were then converted into simple, undirected, weighted networks by setting diagonal entries to $0$ and thresholding the absolute values of the remaining correlations.
-Since most network measures are sensitive to variations in the number of edges in a network, we used density-based thresholding \citep{fornito2016fundamentals}, where the threshold is allowed to vary from subject to subject to achieve a desired, fixed connection density.
+We used density-based thresholding \citep{fornito2016fundamentals}, where the threshold is allowed to vary from subject to subject to achieve a desired, fixed connection density.
 Specifically, in our analyses the $15\%$ strongest connections were kept.